Practice makes progress.

 Non-riding parents are asked to remain at Lilies Cafe so they can lend a hand, or come and pick up any riders, in need.

-We run two groups, based on speed and road riding experience.
+We run three groups, based on speed and road riding experience.

 43kms involving some rolling hills on the road through Ermington and laps of Sydney Olympic Park.